 K-Type fonts are made using Fontographer, the FontLab company’s mid-level application created with designers in mind.
 Fontographer boasts superb drawing tools which are intuitive and easy to handle.

 Although the high-end FontLab application might be essential for font engineers, I find its drawing tools unfriendly and cumbersome by comparison, and I’m not alone in preferring to draw designs in Fontographer.
-‘Fog’ files can be directly exported to FontLab if more sophisticated features are required.
+‘Fog’ files can be opened in FontLab if more sophisticated features are required.

 Most K-Types start out as pencil roughs, some start with photographs or other found images, then they’re drawn directly in Fontographer, sometimes traced, with each character being created as a series of vector points and bezier curves in the glyph’s outline window.